Biswatosh01/secure_task_tracker_backend/README.md

-# 🚀 Fast Secure Task Tracker - Backend (NestJS)
+# 🚀 Fast Secure Task Tracker - Backend (Nest.js with MongoDB)

-A secure and efficient backend API for managing tasks, built with **NestJS** and **MongoDB**.
+A secure and efficient backend API for managing tasks, built with **Nest.js** and **MongoDB**.
 This API handles user authentication and task management with JWT-based security.

 ## 📚 Table of Contents
 - [Project Overview](#project-overview)